Kuzzzya99/rsschool-2019Q1-cv/cv.md

 **Summary**

-I'm a motivated student, who is ready for self-education, under the supervision of a mentor.
+I'm a motivated student who is ready for self-education under the supervision of a mentor.
 I'm always interested in algorithms and programming.
-Personally i believe that technology is the future and I want to be part of those who create it.
+Personally i believe that technology is the future and I want to be part of those who creates.

 **Skills**